Do you often find yourself engaging in activities that stop you from achieving your goals?

 Identifying behaviors can happen in 2 different ways:

-When you catch yourself engaging in activities that are detrimental to your overall well-being, please take a moment to pause and reflect on what it is that you’re doing and why.
+When you catch yourself engaging in activities that are detrimental to your overall health, please take a moment to pause and reflect on what it is that you’re doing and why.
 What are you reacting to?
-What about that triggering event makes you need to cope this way, and what does it do for you in the moment?
+What about that triggering event makes you need to cope this way, and what does it do for you at the moment?

 Understanding your behaviors during anxiety or uncertainty is crucial for creating a healthier stress response and ending the self-sabotage cycle.